ikaushalmartin/MedSphere/README.md

 - Authentication: Firebase Authentication
 - File Storage: Firebase Storage

 ## Database Structure
 - [Firebase Database Structure](firestore_database_storage.json)
 - [Firebase Stroage Structure](firebase_storage_structure.json)

+## Setup Guide
+- Clone this repository
+- Install all the dependencies present in pubspecs.yaml
+- Install the application.
+- If you want to setup in your own Firebase account use above mentioned Database Structure.
+- You can directly push that structre using basic python script.

+## Application APK